 Uses of Composition

 Additionally, the composting process produces a lot of nutrient-rich liquid.
-This “compost tea” is frequently used to fertilise gardens and indoor plants.
+This “compost tea” is frequently used to fertilize gardens and indoor plants.

 Bin selection

-Composting in an apartment can be done in a number of ways, such as with a worm bin, Bokashi bucket or electric composter.
-The simplest method to get started is with a straightforward compost bin fashioned out of plastic storage containers.
+You can compost in an apartment using various methods like a worm bin, Bokashi bucket, or electric composter.
+The simplest way to start is by creating a basic compost bin from plastic storage containers.

-There is no specific kind of plastic container needed for composting, although it should have a cover, and the process described in this page requires two containers of the same size.
-Given your available space, decide on the size of the bins while keeping in mind that your apartment or condo’s compost system needs to be kept in a dark, comfortable area.
+You don’t need a specific type of plastic container for composting, but it should have a cover.
+The process outlined on this page involves two containers of the same size.
+Determine the bin size based on your available space, considering that the compost system for your apartment or condo should be in a dark, comfortable area.

 Requirements